Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

 \subsection{Model formulation}

-Let $\KK_n$ be the complete graph with vertex set $[n]\equiv \{1, \ldots, n\}$ and edge set $E_n=\{ij: i,j\in [n], i\neq j\}$.
-Each edge $e$ is given weight $l_e=(E_e)^s$ for \tsh{some fixed $s>0$,} where $(E_e)_{e\in E_n}$ are i.i.d.\ exponential random variables with mean 1.
+Let $\KK_n$ be the complete graph with vertex set $[n]\equiv\{1, \ldots, n\}$ and edge set $E_n=\{ij\dvtx i,j\in[n], i\neq j\}$.
+Each edge $e$ is given weight $l_e=(E_e)^s$ for some fixed $s>0$, where $(E_e)_{e\in E_n}$ are i.i.d.\ exponential random variables with mean 1.
 The optimal path between two vertices is the path that minimizes the sum of weights on that path, as in the weak disorder regime.
 In the context of the above discussion of strong and weak disorder, $s=0$ corresponds to the graph distance, while $s=\infty$ corresponds to the strong disorder regime with edge weights $E_e$, the parameter $\beta>0$ above is equal to $s$ and the random variable $(w_e)_{e\in E_n}$ equals $w_e=\log{(E_e)}$, which has a Gumbel distribution.
-The advantage of this formulation is that it gives a rigorously analyzable model.
-The $s=1$ regime is one of the most well-studied model in probabilistic combinatorial optimization (see e.g.\ \cite{aldous-assignment,aldous2003objective,boll-rior-gamar-sudak,frieze1985value,hofs-flood,janson123}) and often goes under the name of ``stochastic mean-field model of distance''.
-For a fixed $s\in \Rbold^+$, we are interested in statistics of the optimal path, in particular, in the asymptotics for the weight and hopcount of the optimal path as $n\to\infty$.
+The advantage of this formulation is that it gives a model that can be rigorously analyzed.
+The $s=1$ regime is one of the most well-studied models in probabilistic combinatorial optimization (see, e.g.,\ \cite{aldous-assignment,aldous2003objective,boll-rior-gamar-sudak,frieze1985value,hofs-flood,janson123}) and often goes under the name of ``stochastic mean-field model of distance.''
+For a fixed $s\in\Rbold^+$, we are interested in various statistics of the optimal path, in particular, in the asymptotics for the weight and hopcount of the optimal path as $n\to \infty$.

+To state the results, we shall need some definition.
+Let $(Y_j)_{j\geq 1}$ be i.i.d.\ exponential random variables with mean $1$.
+Define the random variables $L_i$ by the equation